franzwong/dependency-suggest/README.md

 # Dependency suggest

-This rust program will download the latest version having the same major version.
+This rust program will download the latest version of Java dependency having the same major version.
 Then it will check if the latest version contains any vulnerabilities.

 ## Why Rust?